fukkaer/1st-Project-After-Finishing-School/README.md

 - V.1 , prints pie at start, as it was a project.
 Includes floor tile cost calculation, Counting of change that should be given, and unit conversion between imperial and metric.
 - V.1 notes: Exception handling was added.
 NOT FUNCTIONAL
 - V.1.1 notes: Removed printing of pi.
 Turned it into a comment.
 NOT FUNCTIONAL
 - V.1.2 change Notes: Program semi-functional. converting fahrenheit to kelvin doesn't work. exiting sub functions not functioning.
 Added coin flip.
+Moved most functions to file_and_folder_crawler_V.0.4(https://github.com/fukkaer/File_and_folder_crawler)